jiprolog/jiprolog/README.md

 JIProlog integrates Prolog and Java languages in a very fashinating way.
 It allows calling Prolog predicates from Java without dealing with native code (JNI) and allows invoking Java methods from Prolog as they were predicates.

 JIProlog supplies a complete API to link Prolog and Java languages from both sides.
-The API can is composed of three parts: Java calls Prolog; Prolog calls Java; Prolog links JDBC databases.
+The API is composed by three parts:
+* Java calls Prolog;
+* Prolog calls Java;
+* Prolog links JDBC databases.

 By design, JIProlog is compliant with Web 3.0 and the mobile world.

-Born in later 1998 from an Idea by Ugo Chirico, JIProlog has been developed by using cutting edge technologies and following the needs of real world applications.
+Born in later 1998 from an idea by Ugo Chirico, JIProlog has been developed by using cutting edge technologies and following the needs of real world applications.

 The home of JIProlog is:
 [http://www.jiprolog.com](http://www.jiprolog.com)